-The Inaugural IBTN Summer School: Developing Behavioural Interventions and Conducting High-Quality Trials NEW INFO!
-Preliminary list of lecturers and program structure… Learn more The Inaugural IBTN Summer School is an academic program held over 6 da …
+The Inaugural IBTN Summer School: Developing Behavioural Interventions and Conducting High-Quality Trials APPLICATION PERIOD IS NOW OPEN!
+Learn more and then submit your application The Inaugural IBTN Summer School is an academic program held ov …

 We are thrilled to announce the following confirmed speakers for the upcoming International Behavioral Trials Network Conference next May 24-26 in Montreal!